QuickBooks Blog

 Public Transportation

-If you travel from jobsite to jobsite via bus or train, you’re in luck, as the cost of public transportation is deductible.
-But you must, however, follow the same guidelines as car-related expenses.
-That is, you can’t deduct your commute to or from home.
+If you travel to and from job sites via bus or train, you’re in luck, as the cost of public transportation is deductible.
+But you must, however, follow the same guidelines as car-related expenses, meaning you can’t deduct your commute to or from home.

 Tax Deductible Costs of Doing Business